soedinglab/MAGmax/README.md

 This example test run demonstrates dereplication of bins using the provided toy dataset.
 In the `test/bins` directory, example bins generated with MetaBAT2 are given.
 In the `test/reads` directory, paired-end read files for two samples are given and in the `test/mapids` directory, mapid files mapping reads to contigs for each sample are given.
 Precomputed CheckM2 quality scores for the input bins are given in the `test/quality_report.tsv`.
 Run the following command to execute the test:

     magmax -b test/bins -r test/reads -m test/mapids -t 24 -q test/quality_report.tsv
-After running MAGmax, an output folder named `mags_50comp_95purity` will be created in the `test` directory.
-This folder contains the following files:

 To run without reassembly,